 Rideshare drivers have a lot on the line when what was meant to be simply another ride job turns into a tragic accident.
 Whether you work for Uber, or another ridesharing business full-time or part-time, spending more time on the road increases your risk of being injured in a traffic accident.
-Marc Brown Law Firm’s Columbia Uber accident lawyers in South Carolina have years of expertise addressing complicated accident cases.
+Columbia Uber accident attorney, Marc Brown, has years of expertise addressing complicated accident cases in South Carolina.

 More and more rideshare drivers are learning the hard way that receiving compensation after an accident is far more difficult than they anticipated.
 While you may believe that your ridesharing business would pay your medical costs and miss wages automatically, this is not always the case.
 And just because you weren’t at fault for the accident doesn’t imply your claim will be simple.

 We know how to navigate the complicated and fact-specific issues of liability and insurance coverage to determine which parties may owe rideshare drivers recompense how to get our clients the maximum amount of money they deserve.

 How Uber Accident Insurance Works

 Anyone harmed in an Uber-caused accident may be entitled to claim the company.
 Other drivers engaged in crashes with Uber drivers, passengers in other cars struck by Uber drivers, passengers in Uber vehicles, and numerous other pedestrians, bicyclists, and other people who may be involved in a crash are all potential claims.
 Uber may contend that it is only responsible when a driver is connected to its digital network.
 Other than that, a driver’s insurance policy may be the sole coverage available in the event of an accident.